 We repeat the words we chose to begin this article, Quran is full of stories to guide and teach us.
 Especially the prophet stories are very helpful for getting inspired to solve our daily life problems and teach our kids.

-Timas Kitab has this Prophet Stories Series that has 10 prophets’ inspiring life stories with incredibly high-quality illustrations.
+Timas Kitab has this Prophet Stories Series that has 11 prophets’ inspiring life stories with incredibly high-quality illustrations.
 Give your children a chance to learn about the dearest Prophets that Allah told us about their stories in the Quran in a colorful way that they fancy.
+Click here to buy.